Debtors' prison: England and Wales

 Life in these prisons, however, was far from pleasant, and the inmates were forced to pay for their keep.
 Samuel Byrom, son of the writer and poet John Byrom, was imprisoned for debt in the Fleet in 1725, and in 1729 he sent a petition to his old school friend, the Duke of Dorset, in which he raged against the injustices of the system.
 Some debtor prisoners were even less fortunate, being sent to prisons with a mixture of vicious criminals and petty criminals, and many more were confined to a single cell.

 The father of the English author Charles Dickens was sent to one of these prisons (the Marshalsea), which were often described in Dickens's novels.
 He became an advocate for debt prison reform, and his novel Little Dorrit dealt directly with this issue.

-The Debtors' Act of 1869 limited the ability of the courts to sentence debtors to prison, but it did not entirely prohibit them from doing so.
+The Debtors' Act 1869 (32 & 33 Vict. c.
+62) limited the ability of the courts to sentence debtors to prison, but it did not entirely prohibit them from doing so.
 Debtors who had the means to pay their debt, but did not do so, could still be incarcerated for up to six weeks, as could those who defaulted on debts to the court.
-Initially, there was a significant reduction in the number of debtors imprisoned following the passage of the 1869 Act.
+Initially, there was a significant reduction in the number of debtors imprisoned following the passage of the Debtors' Act 1869.
 By 1870, the total number of debtors imprisoned decreased by almost 2,000, dropping from 9,759 in 1869 to 6,605 in 1870.
 However, by 1905 that number had increased to 11,427.

 Some of London's debtors' prisons were the Coldbath Fields Prison, Fleet Prison, Giltspur Street Compter, King's Bench Prison, Marshalsea Prison, Poultry Compter, and Wood Street Counter.
 The most famous was the Clink prison, which had a debtor's entrance in Stoney Street.
 This prison gave rise to the British slang term for being incarcerated in any prison, hence "in the clink".
 Its location also gave rise to the term for being financially embarrassed, "stoney broke".